dawnmy/RNAseq_pipeline/README.md

 ## A pipeline for RNAseq data processing and DE analysis.

-Currently it is only for single-end sequencing data, but can be easyly adapted for paired-end
+Currently it is for single-end rna-sequencing data, and nanopre long read rna-seq data.

 ### Prerequirements